ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 25:02 [[start:1502210][end:1511890]] Here, social norms and shared Bayesian expectations link our individual and collective decision making processes to the broader understanding of selfhood.

-25:18 [[start:1518170][end:1522840]] So how does active inference allow us to model how we derive the sense of self?
+25:18 [[start:1518170][end:1522840]] So how does Active Inference allow us to model how we derive the sense of self?
 [[start:1523790][end:1530940]] Let's start by explaining the three main types of selves, minimal narrative and social.
 [[start:1532350][end:1541840]] The minimal self is the prereflexive experience of being a subject emphasizing the body's role in shaping subjective experience.
 [[start:1543730][end:1548630]] The narrative self is shaped by personal stories and experiences.
-[[start:1548810][end:1565140]] Highlighting the importance of generative models in organizing these experiences aligns with the active inference, formalism, and psychological desires, providing a coherent narrative that guides our sense of self across time.
+[[start:1548810][end:1565140]] Highlighting the importance of generative models in organizing these experiences aligns with the Active Inference, formalism, and psychological desires, providing a coherent narrative that guides our sense of self across time.

 26:07 [[start:1567270][end:1577450]] The social self emerges from interactions with others and is influenced by social norms, values, and shared generative models.

 26:19 [[start:1579550][end:1589150]] This concept is supported by the folk concept of intentionality, which includes desires, beliefs, intentions, awareness, and skill.
-[[start:1590850][end:1600770]] Understanding these facets of the sense of self through the lens of active inference gives us an integrative cognitive process for emotions and social interactions.
+[[start:1590850][end:1600770]] Understanding these facets of the sense of self through the lens of Active Inference gives us an integrative cognitive process for emotions and social interactions.
 [[start:1602070][end:1611330]] So now we'll delve more into the intricacies of the social self to show that the generative model and social scripts discussed earlier are integral to its formation.
-[[start:1611830][end:1625050]] These scripts, optimized through extended active inference, not only guide our social interaction, but also contribute to the shaping of that self, creating a seamless interplay between individual cognition and collective social behavior.
+[[start:1611830][end:1625050]] These scripts, optimized through extended Active Inference, not only guide our social interaction, but also contribute to the shaping of that self, creating a seamless interplay between individual cognition and collective social behavior.
 [[start:1626990][end:1636730]] So, as we said earlier, social scripts are the cognitive blueprints that guide individuals through a myriad of expected actions or events in social contexts.

 27:17 [[start:1637250][end:1643230]] These scripts are essentially generative models that help individuals predict and navigate social interactions.